web-native/docs/chtml/v1e/scoped-js/README.md

 </body>
 ```

 Scoped JS also supports the [Observer API](https://docs.web-native.dev/observer) for object observability.
-With Observer, Scoped JS is able to respond to mutations on the bound data object.
+With Observer, Scoped JS is able to respond to mutations made on the bound data object itself.
 So the clock above could be driven by direct updates to the data object.

 ```html
 <script>